hnipps/passport-lit-protocol/README.md

 #### Parameters

-By default, `Web3Strategy` expects to find credentials in parameters named address, message, and signed.
+By default, `LitProtocolStrategy` expects to find credentials in parameters named address, message, and signed.
 If your site prefers to name these fields differently, options are available to change the defaults.
 I don't even know why I am supporting this but I suppose if you're too lazy or unable to change the existing form that you have, then lucky you.

-    passport.use(new Web3Strategy({
+    passport.use(new LitProtocolStrategy({
         addressField: 'email',
         messageField: 'passwd',
         signedField: 'pineapples',